 Tackling a debt problem if you are still gambling is like trying to put a fire out with a fire extinguisher in one hand, whilst the other is throwing petrol onto the flames… So even if your debts feel like the more urgent issue, ending the gambling has to come first.

 Here are some practical ideas.
 Not all of them will be relevant for you, so go for the ones that feel right first, but if it’s proving tough going, come back and think about the others.

 - Self-exclusion There are different ways to self-exclude from betting shops, casinos, arcades and online gambling.
 For betting shops, you can visit them individually or call the Central Self-Exclusion Team on 0800 294 2060.

 For many people deciding to self-exclude proves to themselves that they CAN do this.
 It can also remove you from email lists so you won’t have to ignore tempting offers every day for the next ten years.

 - Blocking software If online gambling is your weakness, get blocking software for your PC, tablet and phone.
 It works!
 You can get a free license for Gamban blocking software.

 Get help and support

-- For advice about stopping gambling, call the National Gambling HelpLine on 0808 8020 133 from 8 am – midnight every day.
-They also have a web chat facility and they can provide counselling if you would like this.
+- For advice about stopping gambling, call the National Gambling HelpLine on 0808 8020 133 – that line is open 24/7.
+Gamcare also offer support via WhatsApp and Facebook messenger, have a webchat facility and can provide counselling if you want.

 - Many people find the best support comes from other people who have been addicted themselves.
 GamCare have forums and chat rooms where you can be anonymous.
 Gamblers Anonymous organises different types of meetings where people with gambling problems can support each other.